 The latest photographs showing the progress of the Olney Station Project have been added to that page.

-Another good turnout last night (Thursday).
+A fair turnout last night (Thursday).

 The bus wiring on the two OO gauge test tracks and the O gauge tracks have been completed.
 Wire connections have been made to all sections of track (except the points) using droppers and bus cable.
 Loco running is much smoother as we are not relying on the track and rail joiners to provide all the power.
 Many thanks to Chris for all his efforts.